binerogroup/documentation/compute/launching-an-instance/openstack-horizon.rst

 - Under the **Networks** tab in the dialog.

   - Select the network you want to connect your instance to by pressing the arrow on the right side.
-This could be a :doc:`private network </networking/router/private-network/index>` if you have one or a :doc:`directly attached IP </networking/directly-attached-ips>` in which case the availability zone is in the name of the network.
+This could be a :doc:`network </networking/network/index>` if you have one or a :doc:`directly attached IP </networking/directly-attached-ips>` in which case the availability zone is in the name of the network.
-    We recommend using a private subnet, for more information see our :doc:`/getting-started/launching-an-instance` guide.
+    We recommend using a subnet, for more information see our :doc:`/getting-started/launching-an-instance` guide.

 - Under the **Key Pair** tab in the dialog.